umarraza78/Chaos-Engineering-project/README.md

+🌪️ Chaos Engineering Devops Project
-🌪️ Chaos Engineering: The "Sensus Architecture Crash" The standout feature of this project is its resilience testing.
+The standout feature of this project is its resilience testing.
 We didn't just build a site; we tried to break it.
 Using Steadybit, we orchestrated controlled "attacks" to identify single points of failure.

 Experiments Performed: